Dan Quayle: Vice presidency (1989–1993)

-During his vice presidency, Quayle made official trips to 47 countries.
+Tenure

 Bush named Quayle head of the Council on Competitiveness and the first chairman of the National Space Council.
 As head of the NSC he called for greater efforts to protect Earth against the danger of potential asteroid impacts.
 After a briefing by Lt.
 General Daniel O. Graham, (USA Ret.), Max Hunter, and Jerry Pournelle, Quayle sponsored the development of an experimental Single Stage to Orbit X-Program, which resulted in the building of the McDonnell Douglas DC-X.

-Quayle has since described the vice presidency as "an awkward office.
+In 2016, Quayle described the vice presidency as "an awkward office.
 You're president of the Senate.
 You're not even officially part of the executive branch—you're part of the legislative branch.
 You're paid by the Senate, not by the executive branch.
 And it's the president's agenda.
 It's not your agenda.
 You're going to disagree from time to time, but you salute and carry out the orders the best you can".

 Murphy Brown

 On May 19, 1992, Quayle gave a speech titled Reflections on Urban America to the Commonwealth Club of California on the subject of the Los Angeles riots.
 In the speech he blamed the violence on a decay of moral values and family structure in American society.
-In an aside, he cited the single mother title character in the television program Murphy Brown as an example of how popular culture contributes to this "poverty of values", saying, "It doesn't help matters when prime-time TV has Murphy Brown—a character who supposedly epitomizes today's intelligent, highly paid, professional woman—mocking the importance of fathers, by bearing a child alone, and calling it just another 'lifestyle choice'."
+In an aside, he cited the single mother title character in the television program Murphy Brown as an example of how popular culture contributes to this "poverty of values", saying, "It doesn't help matters when prime-time TV has Murphy Brown – a character who supposedly epitomizes today's intelligent, highly paid, professional woman – mocking the importance of fathers, by bearing a child alone, and calling it just another 'lifestyle choice'."

 The "Murphy Brown speech" became one of the most memorable of the 1992 campaign.
 Long after the outcry had ended, the comment continued to have an effect on U.S. politics.
 Stephanie Coontz, a professor of family history and the author of several books and essays about the history of marriage, said that this brief remark by Quayle about Murphy Brown "kicked off more than a decade of outcries against the 'collapse of the family.
 In 2002, Candice Bergen, the actress who played Brown, said "I never have really said much about the whole episode, which was endless, but his speech was a perfectly intelligent speech about fathers not being dispensable and nobody agreed with that more than I did."
 Others interpreted it differently; singer Tanya Tucker was widely quoted as saying "Who the hell is Dan Quayle to come after single mothers?"

+Quayle leads a meeting on regulatory relief.

+Quayle and Bill Kristol, Chief of Staff to the Vice President of the U.S.